hpssjellis/machine-learning-gearbots-jer/price-list.md

 -----

 ## Note that Microcontrollers improve rapidly.
 Here is the changing list.
 The 2021 Portenta should last us a few years.
-(Any other these materials would work fine, just we will be able to do more with the latest equipment)
+(Any other the below materials would work fine, just we will be able to do much more with the latest equipment the Portenta and Vision Shield)

 ## 2021 Microcontroller Price List
 When we combine the PortentaH7 with the LoRa vision shield we have a great Machine Learning duo.
 But it is expensive.